scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-timers.md

 ---
-title: Timers in Durable Functions-Azure
+title: Timers in Durable Functions - Azure
-description: Meer informatie over het implementeren van duurzame timers in de Durable Functions-extensie voor Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: a24d6e96df3abf385b0a64ec4bc7e1f1c248998b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to implement durable timers in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: c477a81801c1345d5be5f5f45419bb4776c875e0 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614626"
+ms.locfileid: "74231273"
 ---
 # <a name="timers-in-durable-functions-azure-functions"></a>Timers in Durable Functions (Azure Functions)

-[Durable functions](durable-functions-overview.md) biedt *duurzame timers* voor gebruik in Orchestrator-functies voor het implementeren van vertragingen of het instellen van time-outs voor asynchrone acties.
-Duurzame timers moeten worden gebruikt in Orchestrator-functies in plaats van `Thread.Sleep` en `Task.Delay`C#(), of `setTimeout()` en `setInterval()` (Java script).

-U maakt een duurzame timer door de methode van de `CreateTimer` (.NET) of de methode `createTimer` (Java script) van de [Orchestration-trigger binding](durable-functions-bindings.md#orchestration-trigger)aan te roepen.
-De methode retourneert een taak die op een opgegeven datum en tijd wordt voltooid.
+[Durable Functions](durable-functions-overview.md) provides *durable timers* for use in orchestrator functions to implement delays or to set up timeouts on async actions.
+Durable timers should be used in orchestrator functions instead of `Thread.Sleep` and `Task.Delay` (C#), or `setTimeout()` and `setInterval()` (JavaScript).

+You create a durable timer by calling the `CreateTimer` (.NET) method or the `createTimer` (JavaScript) method of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger).
+The method returns a task that completes on a specified date and time.

-## <a name="timer-limitations"></a>Beperkingen van de timer
+## <a name="timer-limitations"></a>Timer limitations

-Wanneer u een timer maakt die om 4:30 uur verloopt, in het onderliggende duurzame taak raamwerk een bericht dat alleen op 4:30 uur zichtbaar wordt.
-Bij het uitvoeren van het Azure Functions verbruiks abonnement zorgt het nieuw zicht bare timer bericht ervoor dat de functie-app wordt geactiveerd op een geschikte VM.
+When you create a timer that expires at 4:30 pm, the underlying Durable Task Framework enqueues a message that becomes visible only at 4:30 pm.
+When running in the Azure Functions Consumption plan, the newly visible timer message will ensure that the function app gets activated on an appropriate VM.

 > [!NOTE]
-> * Duurzame timers zijn momenteel beperkt tot 7 dagen.
-Als er langere vertragingen nodig zijn, kunnen ze worden gesimuleerd met behulp van de timer-Api's in een `while`-lus.
+> * Durable timers are currently limited to 7 days.
+If longer delays are needed, they can be simulated using the timer APIs in a `while` loop.
-> * Gebruik altijd `CurrentUtcDateTime` in plaats van `DateTime.UtcNow` in .NET of `currentUtcDateTime` in plaats van `Date.now` of `Date.UTC` in Java script bij het berekenen van de brand tijd voor duurzame timers.
-Zie het artikel [Orchestrator functie code constraints](durable-functions-code-constraints.md) voor meer informatie.
+> * Always use `CurrentUtcDateTime` instead of `DateTime.UtcNow` in .NET or `currentUtcDateTime` instead of `Date.now` or `Date.UTC` in JavaScript when computing the fire time for durable timers.
+For more information, see the [orchestrator function code constraints](durable-functions-code-constraints.md) article.

-## <a name="usage-for-delay"></a>Gebruik voor vertraging
+## <a name="usage-for-delay"></a>Usage for delay

-In het volgende voor beeld ziet u hoe u duurzame timers gebruikt voor het vertragen van de uitvoering.
-In het voor beeld wordt elke dag 10 dagen een facturerings melding uitgegeven.
+The following example illustrates how to use durable timers for delaying execution.
+The example is issuing a billing notification every day for 10 days.

 ### <a name="c"></a>C#